Revisions to HUM 390

 2.0 Final Thoughts (1/18/23)

 A week ago, I wrote up version 1.0 of this assessment.
 And I’m glad I did.
 Visually seeing elements of the course, as well as writing out the iterations I had made and how they all fit together pushed me to make the right course design decisions for my students.
-On the one hand, the course is not so far removed from earlier iterations went through the lengthy QLT approval process.
+On the one hand, the course is not so far removed from the earlier iterations that went through the lengthy QLT approval process.
 On the other hand, removing the work of Oshima Nagisa three years ago was not without consequences; from both a content and a student-centered perspective.
 Mary Beard was a stop gap.
 It was course related content that would not challenge students emotionally during a traumatic time in the early stages of the pandemic.

 As my revisions list reveals, there were a lot of other minor changes and iterations to the course that were planned out.
 Going over these would involve writing a much longer document than this one.
 All of these changes added consistency, reduced student work-load, and made the course, overall, more student-centered than it already was.